LeicHHH/DataFlix/README.md

 # DataFlix
-Some work with python and postgresql
+Work with python,postgresql and data visualization.